 Have you read the 5 love languages by Gary Chapman and Ross Campbell?
-If you have and you have children, than this may be of interest to you.
+If you haven’t and you have children, then this may be of interest to you.

 Because I’ve studied Psychology and have a natural interest in the psychology of children and emotions.
 I was immediately drawn to this book.
 I knew about the 5 love languages but did not know there was a version of the series focusing on children.
 I have to say it’s very similar to the 5 love languages but I did learn a lot of new things.
 If you are intrigued than continue reading this quick review.

 What are the 5 love languages for children?